Search Sports Card Radio

 - Created on Tuesday, 28 April 2015 14:55

-Small subscription website Collector Crate has stopped responding to customer emails as of the month of April 2015.
+Small subscription website Collector Crate (update: the site no longer works) has stopped responding to customer emails as of the month of April 2015.
 The website was founded on July 17, 2014.
 The business model was selling subscriptions, ranging from $29.99-$99.99.
 Each month you'd receive a random mix of sports card packs and other items.
 Here is an example of one of the boxes on YouTube.
 One time purchases were also available.
 The website was originally privately registered, which is uncommon if you are starting an e-commerce site.

 I have repeatedly emailed and called a phone number associated with Collector Crate over the last several days to no response.